 Apart from the financial and emotional toll (not half as bad as it sounds!), does it matter in the long run how many attempts you take before passing your driving test?
 Not really.
 In some ways failing on the first try can even be a good thing…

-There’s obviously a bunch of reasons we can think of to be eager to pass your driving test first time.
+There’s obviously a bunch of reasons we can think of to be eager to pass your driving test first time—not least, so you can get on the roads as quickly as possible.
 Then again, achieving it doesn’t mean you’re a better driver than those who need a few more attempts to get it right.
 You might be surprised to learn that studies actually suggest those who pass on the second or third attempt are safer drivers.

 Maybe it’s overconfidence, or maybe it’s just new driver naivety, but one-test wonders are more likely to be involved in accidents.
 That’s the conclusion reached by the Censuswide research referenced above.
 In fact, it looks like three practical tests is the sweet spot.
 According to the findings, third-time passers are less likely to be involved in collisions.
 They are also less likely to be pulled over by the police for dangerous driving.